Nazzy-1/alx-low_level_programming/0x02-functions_nested_loops/README.md

-list all the natural numbers
+program that prints the first 50